-Intended outcome Success criteria Disadvantaged children make at least expected progress in line with national averages.
+Intended outcome Success criteria By July 2026, disadvantaged children make at least expected progress in line with national averages.
 KS1 and KS2 tests demonstrate that at least expected progress has been made.
-Disadvantaged children achieve the expected standard in Phonic Screening Check in line with national averages.
+By July 2026, disadvantaged children achieve the expected standard in Phonic Screening Check in line with national averages.
 Disadvantaged pupils pass Year 1 Phonics Screening Check in-line with national averages.
-Disadvantaged children attain national expectations in Reading, Writing & Maths in line with national averages.
+By July 2026, disadvantaged children attain national expectations in Reading, Writing & Maths in line with national averages.
 Children attain expected levels of attainment in the 2023 SATS in line with national averages.
-Attendance of disadvantaged children improves.
+By July 2026, attendance of disadvantaged children improves.
 All pupils attend at least 95% of the time - the gap between attendance of disadvantaged and non-disadvantaged is closed.
-Disadvantaged children have the tools to self-regulate.
-All children develop strategies to manage their emotions and have improved learning behaviour.
+By July 2026, children have the tools to self-regulate.
+All children develop strategies to manage their emotions and have improved learning behav- iour.